 Tired of Reading?
 Please listen to the blog

-In the Caribbean, there are many challenges in the tertiary-level education of the medical field.
+In the Caribbean, there are many challenges in tertiary-level education in the medical field.
 Have you ever heard Caribbean medical schools have dismal completion rates?
-Either it is a truth or myth, discontinuation does not affect medical school much as it does in the lives of the medical students.
+Whether it is a truth or myth, discontinuation does not affect medical school much as it does in the lives of medical students.
 Alternatively, students can look for medical university transfer programs to pursue their dream careers.
 Continue reading to know how you can transfer from one college to another with your college credits.

 Attrition Rates in the Caribbean